Jack Petchey: Personal life

+Petchey was married twice.
+He first married Diane Harrison in 1949; they had four children.
+In 2016 at the age of 90 he married a second time to Frances Segelman, a sculptor.
+He died at his home in Wapping, London, on 27 June 2024, at the age of 98.

 Honours

-Petchey was appointed Officer of the Order of the British Empire (OBE) in 2004 and Commander of the Order of the British Empire (CBE) in the 2011 Birthday Honours for charitable services.
+Petchey was appointed Officer of the Order of the British Empire (OBE) in the 2004 Birthday Honours for services to Young People in East London and Essex through the Jack Petchey Foundation, and Commander of the Order of the British Empire (CBE) in the 2011 Birthday Honours for charitable services.
 He was knighted in the 2016 New Year Honours for services to young people in East London and Essex through the Jack Petchey Foundation.

 On 27 May 2010, he was given the Freedom of the Borough of Newham.

-He has also been made a Honorary Commodore in the Sea Cadet Corps.
+He was also made a Honorary Commodore in the Sea Cadet Corps.